speed47/spectre-meltdown-checker/DEVELOPMENT.md

 ### Step 1: Create the Vulnerability File

 Create `src/vulns/CVE-YYYY-NNNNN.sh`.
+When no real CVE applies, two placeholder ranges are reserved:

+- **`CVE-0000-NNNN`** — permanent placeholder for supplementary `--extra`-only checks that will never receive a real CVE (e.g. SLS / compile-time hardening).
+- **`CVE-9999-NNNN`** — temporary placeholder for real vulnerabilities awaiting CVE assignment.
+Once the real CVE is issued, rename the file, the registry entry, the `--variant` alias, and the function symbols across the codebase.

 The file header must follow this exact format:

 - **Line 1**: vim modeline (`# vim: set ts=4 sw=4 sts=4 et:`)
 - **Line 2**: 31 `#` characters (`###############################`)